-The academic program Dean, Dean of Student Affairs, or the Associate Dean of Student Affairs may recommend to the CAO/CEO that the student(s) be turned over to law enforcement authorities for legal action.
-The final decision on referring student cases to the authorities is made by the TUC CAO/CEO in consultation with TUC Compliance.
+The academic program Dean, Dean of Student Affairs, or the Associate Dean of Student Affairs may recommend to the CEO/CAO that the student(s) be turned over to law enforcement authorities for legalaction.
+The final decision on referring student cases to the authorities is made by the TUC CEO/CAO inconsultation with TUC Compliance.